jasonzeng124/jasonzeng124.github.io/_includes/about/en.md

 I also play CTF on the side on team CPCSEC as a pwn main.
 (Our team usually almost AK's crypto and misc, and usually gets no pwn solves, so I can hardly claim to be a pwn main, I guess...)

 I also sometimes prepare for math or physics olympiad.
 If you go to college math contests on the East Coast, you might see me :D.

+In my free time, I like to play tennis, frisbee, or card games.